 Just remember, the Powerstroke P3 is probably not going to work well with very down-tuned heavy metal or drone doom as it’s built for more mid-range tones.

 - Powerful Attack – The single ply sheet is very responsive and packs a punch.

 - Dampener – The Powerstroke P3 has a built-in inlay that reduces the interference from overtones.

 - Not much depth – Yes, this thing can do low, but it can’t do really low for more extreme styles of music.

 - Not so durable – Even though the single ply sheet used here is pretty thick, it’s still not as durable as a two-ply option.

-Of course, being made by Evans, this drum head comes with that convenient 360 tuning technology.
-This is basically an enhanced collar design that ensures the skin fits onto the drum body easily by extending the playing surface evenly, 360 degrees around the drum.
+Of course, being made by Evans, it comes with that convenient 360 tuning technology.
+This is an enhanced collar design that ensures the skin fits onto the drum body easily by extending the playing surface evenly, 360 degrees around the drum.
 So, you’ll be set up and ready to play in no time at all!